-Mount Magazine Scenic Byway is a 28 mile moderately trafficked point-to-point trail located near Paris, AR that features a waterfall and is good for all skill levels.
+Mount Magazine Scenic Byway is a 28 mile moderately trafficked point-to-point trail located near Paris, Arkansas that features a waterfall and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs and horses are also able to use this trail.

 South on hwy 109 out of Paris, Ark., Turn east or right on Hwy 309.
 This will take you to Havana, Ark., the end of the route.
 Arkansas state park, Mt.
 Magazine, is the midway point, the highest elevation.
 The park should be a detour.
 Great views, trails, and other amenities.